kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 ## Organization

-Organization in Kosli "owns" Kosli pipelines and environments - which means only members of each organization can get access to environments and pipelines that belong to the organization.
+An Organization in Kosli "owns" Kosli pipelines and environments - which means only members of each organization can get access to environments and pipelines that belong to the organization.
 By default, when you sign up to Kosli, a personal organization is created for you and the name of the organization matches your user name.
 Only you can access your personal organization.

 ### Shared organization